How to prepare a good Interior Design Contract

 - Project Timeline: Set a timeline for project completion.
 This might have to be broken into project completion stages.

 - Approval Process: Think about the approval process at each stage of the design development–from plans to actual design to finished product.

 - Budget: Set this early on and make room for potential budget changes.

-- Failure to Pay: Decide what happens if the designer screws up or the client fails to pay.
+- Failure to Pay: Decide what happens if mistakes happen or the client fails to pay.

 - Termination: How can the contract be terminated?